Slovakia is a land of adventurers

 - Stick to the trails, and if possible, plan your trip during the offseason

-- Try local food and don’t be shy to strike a conversation with the locals
+- Try local food and don’t be shy to strike up a conversation with the locals

 - Hiking or biking are better ways to explore the national park